ai-ku/semeval13-task13/test_data/README.txt

 SemEval-2013 Task 13: Word Sense Induction for Graded and Non-Graded Senses

 David A. Jurgens and Ioannis P. Klapaftis.
-February 27, 2013
+March 21, 2013

 This README.txt file describes the test data for SemEval-2013 Task 13.
 For information about SemEval-2013 Task 13, see the task website